Pregnancy Planning in the Age of Zika

 Unfortunately, there's a lot that experts still don't know about Zika.
 We know the virus is primarily spread through the bite of an infected mosquito, and that it can be transmitted through sexual contact.
 New polling data from the National Campaign reveals half of U.S. adults are not aware that Zika can be sexually transmitted.
-The symptoms of Zika are often mild and temporary, so people infected with the virus may not even realize they’ve had it.
+The symptoms of Zika are often mild and temporary, if there are any symptoms at all, so people infected with the virus may not even realize they’ve had it.
 For the time being, people in the continental U.S. mainly need to worry about Zika if they’re traveling to an affected area or having sexual contact with someone who has.
 You can find out which areas the CDC considers risky via their Travel Health Notices page.
 Those traveling to affected areas should avoid mosquitoes, use condoms in addition to any other birth control they are currently using, or consider changing their travel plans.

 If you want to learn more: